ktorio/ktor-documentation/topics/Serving_Static_Content.md

  ```kotlin
  ```

-{src="snippets/static-files/src/main/kotlin/com/example/Application.kt" include-lines="10,12,37"}
+{src="snippets/static-files/src/main/kotlin/com/example/Application.kt" include-lines="10-11,35"}

-In the example above, any request from the root URL `/` is mapped to the `files` physical folder in the current working directory.
+In the example above, any request from `/resources` is mapped to the `files` physical folder in the current working directory.
 Ktor recursively serves up any file from `files` as long as a URL path and a physical filename match.